matrix-org/gsoc/_projects/authenticated_3rd_party_invites.md

 ---
 name: 3rd Party Authorised Room Membership
-desc: Invite and kick users in a room based on some external authorisation.
+desc: Invite and kick users in a room based on a external authorisation source.
 requirements:
- - Understanding of the matrix Client-Server API
+ - Understanding of the Matrix Client-Server API
 difficulty: medium
 issues:
 mentors: